Winter 2020 Anime: Official Info, Airdates & Trailers

 Kiki’s Delivery Service mixes fantasy and everyday struggles in a genius way as a young teenage girl tries to find her place in the world and discover who she is.
 Miyazaki’s love for the element of air is once again visible in this 1989 anime classic where he portrays the sweet story of a girl learning about growing up.
 Even if you have never heard of this Studio Ghibli movie, it’s never too late for you to enter a world where witches and modern society co-exist.

 Kiki’s Delivery Service tells the story of Kiki, a little witch who has to leave home for a year when she turns 13 to begin her solo witch training.
 Accompanied by Jiji, her talking cat, and her broomstick, she searches for a new town where she can settle and find out who she is.

 The soundtrack is composed by Joe Hisaishi, a good friend of Miyazaki, who is the genius behind the music in many Studio Ghibli films like Princess Mononoke and Castle in The Sky.
-The music is very soft and sweet, you can sense it in the background, and makes the movie even greater.
+The music is very soft and sweet, you can sense Kiki in the background, and makes the movie even greater.

-Finally, I would like to mention a fan theory which supports that Mr. and Mrs. Osono are actually Sosuke and -now human- Ponyo who ended up together.
+Finally, I would like to mention a fan theory which supports that Mr. and Mrs. Osono are actually Sosuke and (now human) Ponyo who ended up together.
 And they indeed look alike.

 For more facts about Kiki’s Delivery Service read this awesome article written by Mokugyo: